grafana/agent/docs/sources/flow/reference/components/otelcol.extension.jaegerremotesampling.md

 ## Component health

-`otelcol.extension.jaegerremotesampling` is only reported as unhealthy if given an invalid configuration.
+`otelcol.extension.jaeger_remote_sampling` is only reported as unhealthy if given an invalid configuration.

 ## Debug information

-`otelcol.extension.jaegerremotesampling` does not expose any component-specific debug information.
+`otelcol.extension.jaeger_remote_sampling` does not expose any component-specific debug information.

 ## Example